Grey and White Bathroom Ideas

 An easy way to add the unexpected to a bathroom with a monochromatic color scheme is to incorporate contrasting accessories.
 I needed something to pop off the white countertops, white walls, and grey floor.

 I chose this bamboo bathroom set for two reasons.
 First, the pieces add a warm, organic material to a bathroom with mostly cold surfaces.
 Second, the different shades of brown pop off the cool grey and white tones, providing instant contrast.
 I also love the way the bamboo blends with the teak wood stool that I used in this bathroom refresh at the Sutton Place house.
 Adding warmth with simplicity to a grey and white bathroom can be accomplished by simply adding a few well-chosen accessories.

 Fresh and new towels are such a treat…especially if you have been using towels that have been around for a while!
 This ring spun cotton 8-piece set comes in several different colors, and washes up beautifully.
 When it comes to bathroom rugs, I prefer ones that are soft and cushy, and have a rubber back, so there’s no possibility of slipping.

 Adding something from nature, like flowers or a plant, to a bathroom is always a good idea.
 If, that is, you have room on your vanity top for something that technically isn’t functional.
 If your vanity top is very small, that valuable real estate should used for storage.
 If this is the case, another option is to install a shelf, and place a natural element there.
 Corners are also a space that can be filled by adding a natural element.
 For example, fill a stoneware planter with soft faux ferns and place it in that empty corner where nothing else fits!

 - install accent tile

-- hang artwork (I still want to do this over the teak bench.)
+- hang artwork (I still want to do this over the teak bench and over our toilet.)